DanielLaV/study_buddy/user-stories-acceptance-crit.md

 - [ ] When the user is logged in, a button appears in the navigation bar to log out.
 - [ ] When the user clicks this button, the session ends and the user is logged out.
 - [ ] When refreshing the page or traveling to other pages the user remains not logged in.
-- [ ] The logged out user can log back in or log in with a separate account without issue.
+- [ ] The logged-out user can log back in or log in with a separate account without issue.

 ### Demo User Enablement

-* As an unregistered and unauthorized user who wants to demo Brainscape, I can enter the site via a single-button click on the login and signup form
+* As an unregistered and unauthorized user who wants to demo Study Buddy, I can enter the site via a single-button click on the login and signup form
     * so that I can view features of the website without creating an account.

 #### Acceptance Criteria